opencv/opencv/modules/core/doc/basic_structures.rst

     :param m: Another cross-product operand.

 The method computes a cross-product of two 3-element vectors.
-The vectors must be 3-elements floating-point vectors of the same shape and the same size.
-The result is another 3-element vector of the same shape and the same type as operands.
+The vectors must be 3-element floating-point vectors of the same shape and size.
+The result is another 3-element vector of the same shape and type as operands.

-.. index:: Mat::dot

 Mat::dot
 ------------